oxSTERBENxo/FINKI/Data Structures and Algorithms Laboratory Exercises/README.md

-The first number of the name of the exercise is corresponding to the week the exercise was given.
+The first digit of the name of the files is corresponding to the week the exercise in it was given.